oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - Accepts a single TOSCA file plus imported TOSCA files (files without a `service_template`)
-- Can (optionally) import these units from one or more repositories, either individually or as complete profiles
+- Can (optionally) import these files from one or more repositories, either individually or as complete profiles
 - Outputs valid normalized node templates.
 Note that normalized node templates may include unresolved (*dangling*) requirements.